If you are looking for a career where you can inspire, motivate and make a difference to the lives of young people, teaching is for you.

 By the end of the course, you will evolve your own style of teaching, not only to meet the differing needs of pupils but so that it matches your personality.
 You will be supported by your tutor in starting your career in a school that works for you.

 You’ll be taught in our purpose-built laboratories that model secondary school science labs.
 You’ll learn how to use practical work and demonstrations to inspire your pupils.
-Science-specific workshops will focus on subject knowledge, practical skills and effective teaching strategies across all secondary Key Stages.
-You’ll join us on a biology fieldtrip to the North Norfolk coast to explore sand dune and saltmarsh ecology.
-We’ll take a boat trip to visit the seal and seabird colonies on Blakeney point and throughout the course we’ll explore a variety of outdoor activities.
+Science-specific workshops will focus on subject knowledge, practical skills, and effective teaching strategies across all secondary Key Stages.
+We’ll cover important topics in chemistry, such as: structure & bonding; organic chemistry; thermodynamics; chemical equilibrium; and electrochemistry.
+Together, we’ll explore strategies to bring chemistry to life!

 Study and Modules